Meeting Details

 Chad Hyatt

-Chad Hyatt has made a name for himself in Northern California and beyond by sharing his delicious spin on wild mushroom cookery at public and private events.
-Both an expert forager and classically trained chef, he has cooked in a variety of restaurants and private clubs around the San Francisco Bay area, where he can often be found putting on wild mushroom themed dinners and teaching mushroom related classes.
+Chad Hyatt is an expert forager and classically trained chef who has made a name for himself in northern California and beyond, sharing his delicious spin on wild mushroom cookery.
+He has cooked in a variety of restaurants and private clubs around the San Francisco Bay area.
+Chad can often be found foraging for mushrooms, putting on wild mushroom-themed dinners, teaching mushroom-related classes, and attending mushroom festivals around the United States.
+He is passionate about cooking approachable comfort food based on local, seasonal ingredients, and, of course, wild mushrooms.

 Chad's second edition of his wildly popular cookbook, The Mushroom Hunter's Kitchen, contains new recipes, updates to recipes and more. |